bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

 }
 ```

-If this file was generated with prior knowledge from additional sources
+If this file was generated with prior knowledge from additional sources, such as
-(e.g., say the same subject's `T1w`), then the first item of `RawSources`
+the same subject's `T1w`, then both files MAY be included in `RawSources`.
 should be the original `bold` file that defined the coordinate system:

 ```JSON